microsoft/datashaper/javascript/react/docs/react.api.md

     Column = "column",
     // (undocumented)
     Table = "table"
 }

-// Warning: (ae-missing-release-tag) "StepSubcomponentProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export interface StepSubcomponentProps extends StepComponentProps {
-    // (undocumented)
-    label?: string;
-}

 // Warning: (ae-missing-release-tag) "TablesList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)